billkendrick/gemdrop_deluxe/docs/README.txt

 High Score & High Level:

-If you've achieved a new high score, the word "SCORE" at the top left of the game will change to "HI SCORE", and the high score, listed at the top right, next to "HIGH SCORE" will reflect the score as well.
-When the game ends, the "high:" at the bottom will be highlighted, as well.
+If you've achieved a new high score, the word "SCORE" at the top left of the game screen will change to "HI SCORE".
+(The high score, shown at the top right next to "HIGH SCORE", will also reflect this score as well).
+When the game ends, the "high:" at the bottom of the title/menu screen will be highlighted, as well.

+If you've surpassed the highest level reached so far, the word "LEVEL" at the top right will change to "HI LEVEL".
+When the game ends, this will be the pre-selected starting level.

-High score, and the highest level you've reached, are stored back to disk, if playing the disk-compatible version ("gemdrop.atr" or "gemdropd.xex").
-The disk-less version cannot, and both are reset each time you play the game.
+The high score, and the highest level you've reached, are stored to disk, and loaded on subsequent boot-ups of the game, if you're playing a disk-compatible version ("gemdrop.atr" disk image or "gemdropd.xex" executable).
+The disk-less version ("gemdrop.xex") cannot, and both values are reset each time you boot the game.

 ABOUT GEM DROP: